exonum/exonum-doc/src/architecture/services.md

     Rust is probably the safest general-purpose programming language, but it is not very easy to master.
 Java binding
     [is a high-priority task](../roadmap.md).

-> Version.
-> Here and later, I won't mention it anymore.

 Here is a list of things to figure out when developing an Exonum service: